adamk72/consulting_website/blog/2023-09-01-working-with-me.md

 ---
 title: Working with Adam as a PM
 authors: akecskes
-tags: [project management, communication, work style]
+tags: [project management, communication, work style, engineering]
 ---
 I wrote this originally a few years ago for teams whose members were new to each other; these suggestions acted as a guide to understanding my perspectives.
 I know that everyone has different points of view on how to run a project.
 By making myself the locus of attention, the idea was that the team could debate with me about the details and we could come to a consensus that worked for everyone.